 - Moisture Resistant

-- The microphone includes "high boost" and "soft boost" protection grids the alter the frequency response and accentuate high frequency signals.
+- The microphone includes "high boost" and "soft boost" protection grids that alter the frequency response and accentuate high-frequency signals.

 - Sensitive Condenser